caroger/flashcode/README.md

 ### Review

 Based on your confidence rating and review history, we will prepare a "Daily Deck" for you to review.
-Goal is to keep your "Daily Deck" empty at the end of the day!
+Your goal is to have your "Daily Deck" be empty at the end of the day!

-1. Click on the Daily Deck button on left navbar to see review problems due today
+1. Click on the Daily Deck button on left navbar to review problems due today
 2. Cards that are way over-due will have a red shadow around their borders
 3. Navigate to LeetCode via the URL on the card, finish and submit your solution on LeetCode, and comback to FlashCode to update your rating and notes.